joedski/musings/Vue General/Journal 2021-08-25 - Requests Module and RequestBinding, Arbitrary Arity Requests, and Chaining.md

 The way the Requests Module operates, it's far easier to leave data around than to eagerly clean it up.
 Could we change that, though?

+### Thought: Tracking Who Still Needs the Data, Clear It When No One Does

 I think what would solve this is to build in the notion of "subscriptions" or at least "observers".
 Not like full blown Reactive Programming Observers, but rather just keeping track of a list of who all is "observing" some datum, or rather who all "needs" some datum.

 That is, we would create a mechanism to globally add and remove "needers" to a given key of some sort, then perform an action when ever a given key's "needers" all go away.